Site Index ll White City ll Women's Building ll Cassatt's Lost Mural ll Women Painters Index ll Women Sculptors II Nichols Home Page

 and Quiet Meadows (images unavailable)--

-Born in Michigan, Alice Randall Marsh studied art at the Art Institute of Chicago where she met her future husband, muralist Frederick Dana Marsh.
+Alice Randall Marsh was born in Michegan and studied art at the Art Institute of Chicago where she met her future husband, muralist Frederick Dana Marsh.
 She helped prepare murals for the 1893 World's Fair, but gained her later reputation for miniature landscapes and portraits.
 Further art studies were undertaken in Paris under Merson, Raphael Collin, James McNeill Whistler, and Frederick MacMonnies.
 Returning later to America, the Marshes lived for a time at the art colony in Nutley, New Jersey.
 Two of their sons, Reginald and James, also became respected artists.

 Portrait of a Beautiful Young Woman 1918